-- Biochemistry: This course discusses the relationship between nutrients and the human body.
+- Biochemistry: This course focuses on the relationship between nutrients and the human body.
 Students study how food is processed by the body on a chemical level.

 - Functional Assessment: Students learn how to assess patients from the point of view of the nutrition consultant.
-The course discusses the various measures that can be used to assess patients, such as blood pressure, height and weight, and body composition analysis.
+The course focuses on the various measures that can be used to assess patients, such as blood pressure, height and weight, and body composition analysis.

 - Sports Nutrition: Students study how nutrition affects physical fitness and how athletes can use their diet to support performance.

 - Vegetarian Nutrition: In this class, students study scientific literature to learn about the nutritional needs of vegetarians.
-Topics like meal planning and supplements are discussed.
+Topics include meal planning and supplements.

-- Women’s Health Nutrition: This specialized course discusses topics such as pregnancy and menopause and how nutrition can be used to support women’s physiology.
+- Women’s Health Nutrition: This specialized course covers topics such as pregnancy and menopause and how nutrition can be used to support women’s physiology.